-9.13.5 Label Shippers
+9.12.5 Label Shippers

-For all destinations, include a preprinted FedEx return airbill containing the warehouse address.
+For all destinations, include a preprinted FedEx return air bill containing the warehouse address.

-All shippers must contain a FedEx bar-coded label and appropriate orientation and warning labels.
+All shippers must contain a FedEx barcode label and appropriate orientation and warning labels.
 Label all shippers with the appropriate warning labels as follows:

 - 1. A "Keep Frozen" label and a FedEx Class 9 Miscellaneous Dangerous Goods label on shippers containing dry ice. - 2.
 A "Refrigerate" label on shippers containing refrigerant packs. - 3.
 A UN 3373: "BIOLOGICAL SUBSTANCE, CATEGORY B label on all shippers. - 4.
-An "EXEMPT HUMAN SPECIMEN" label on all shippers. - 5.
-An "overpack" label on all shippers - 6.
-Complete the section of the FedEx label that requests the weight of the contents of the shipper, and if applicable, the section that requests the weight of the dry ice contained in the shipper. - 7.
-Place the FedEx label with the appropriate contract laboratory address in a plastic FedEx pouch and attach the window to the cardboard lid of the shipper. - 8.
+An "overpack" label on all shippers - 5.
+Complete the section of the FedEx label that requests the weight of the contents of the shipper, and if applicable, the section that requests the weight of the dry ice contained in the shipper. - 6.
+Place the FedEx label with the appropriate contract laboratory address in a plastic FedEx pouch and attach the window to the cardboard lid of the shipper. - 7.
 Add one additional strip of tape across the FedEx pouch.

-9.14 Container Protocol and Weekly Shipping List
+9.13 Container Protocol and Weekly Shipping List

-Exhibit 9-4 illustrates the Container protocol, Exhibit 9-5 illustrates the FedEx shipping list by lab name, and Exhibit 9-6 illustrates the shipping list by lab number.
+Exhibit 9-4 illustrates the Container protocol; Exhibit 9-5 illustrates the FedEx shipping list by lab name; and Exhibit 9-6 illustrates the shipping list by lab number.
 Use the container protocol as an aid at the start of each stand when opening new containers.
-Use the FedEx shipping lists as an aid when creating airbills in FedEx Ship Manager.
+Use the FedEx shipping lists as an aid when creating air bills in FedEx Ship Manager.